 Up to 10 can also be earned for % of units for households with children.
 This prioritization gave such projects an advantage to compensate for the fact that, due to the disabled youth population that they serve, these projects also tend to do less well in two other of our scoring categories: Housing Stability and Increases in Employment Income.
 Up to 10 points can be earned for % of beds dedicated to the chronically homeless.
+This prioritization gave such projects an advantage to compensate for the fact that, due to the chronic population that they serve, these projects tend to do less well in two other of our scoring categories: Housing Stability and Increases in Employment Early homeless.
 This prioritization gave such projects an advantage to compensate for the fact that, due to the chronic population that they serve, these projects tend to do less well in two other of our scoring categories: Housing Stability and Increases in Employment Income.